Counsellor & Psychologist

 Things to make you feel good!

 I am a Registered General Psychologist (AHPRA Reg.
 No.PSY0001070032) and accredited Counsellor based at Therapeutic Axis on St Johns Road (opposite Glebe Town Hall) in Sydney's Inner West.
 If you find it difficult to come to Glebe, I may also be able to visit your home, residential facility or workplace.
 Naturally, telecounselling is also available.
-Please go to my "Background" page to learn about my counselling training and areas of expertise.
+Please go to my "About me" page to learn about my counselling training and areas of expertise.

 Article from The Conversation: How to choose the right Pschologist for you